 However, time management is a topic that researchers have been exploring way back before the pandemic.
 Now, there’s a new angle on how to be productive and have a neat schedule in a hybrid work environment in order to make the most out of your time.

 Below, we present several tips on how to better prepare your day and create an atmosphere where you can get things done.
 After all, a hybrid work model should be tailored to your needs and enable employees to be more efficient with their time.

 Although there is likely some flexibility to your scheduling, you should try to set particular “in-office” days and “remote” days.
 This will help you create a routine that you can stick to.
 The specific days that you select for each category are up to you, but you will likely want to design them around whatever is most efficient for getting work done and for your commute.

 Also, don’t forget that you can change these days around if it becomes necessary to do so, but you should try to keep your schedule as consistent as you possibly can for the most part.

 There are some tools such as OfficeRnD Hybrid which gives you the visibility and the ease of deciding when to come to the office and when it’s better to stay at home.
-For example, in order to be more productive in your meetings, you may want to collaborate in-person.
-Knowing who’s in and who’d stay at home will help you plan your attendance and better manage your time.

 To keep yourself focused and on track, it’s important to set up a “to-do” list for yourself each day.
 This will help you prioritize your work as well and sort it depending on your calendar and hybrid schedule.
 Plus, knocking each of them off the list will give you a sense of pride and accomplishment.